abbr/Unippear/README.md

 The order of parsing assets is important.
 CSS and JS files should be named in their desired parsing order by, for example, prefixing file names with 0-left-padded digits such as 01_file1.js, 02_file2.js etc. To ensure event handler is defined before event is triggered, the loader postpones inserting header and footer into DOM only after all JS files have been downloaded and evaluated.

 ### Versioning and Theming (Optional)
-Versioning and theming provide ways to partition and group assets under */public/assets*.
+Versioning and theming provide ways to partition assets under */public/assets*.
 However, *Unippear* doesn't recognize those concepts.
 Instead, it only recognizes folders.
 Versioning and theming are nothing but interpretations we gave to folder levels under *assets*.
 For example, in an implementation where multiple themes are provided under a version, the folder structure may look like:

 ```
 public/assets/